d-otis/d-otis.github.io/_posts/2020-08-26-rails_and_javascript_final_project.markdown

 ### Reservations
 * arriving at the Reservation index page a User is presented with the opition of Viewing or Deleting any of the listed Reservations
+*  once triggering a DOM render of the Reservation Show action/view the User is presented with the option of updating the Reservation textarea and adding or removing an Item
+*  if a User deletes all the Items the Reservation automatically is destroyed

 ## Process
 Following the guidance of the curriculum, I started small: one modal, one controller action, one DOM manipulation.
 Beginning with Items seemed to make the most sense.
 I moved onto the Items Index action and then onto building out the Reservation model, its Index action and finally its Show action.